apache/flink/docs/cluster_execution.md

 # Remote Executor

-Similar to the RemoteEnvironment, the RemoteExecutor lets you execute Stratosphere programs on a cluster directly.
+Similar to the RemoteEnvironment, the RemoteExecutor lets you execute Flink programs on a cluster directly.
 The remote executor accepts a *Plan* object, which describes the program as a single executable unit.

 ## Maven Dependency

-If you are developing your program in a Maven project, you have to add the `stratosphere-clients` module using this dependency:
+If you are developing your program in a Maven project, you have to add the `flink-clients` module using this dependency:

 ```xml
 <dependency>